FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-Here it uses the special token `entries` to navigate from the upload to the entry.
+Here the special token `entries` is used to navigate from the upload to the entry.
 If needed, one can further navigate from the entry to the archive, or from the upload to the file system, etc.
 This is the essence of the graph: to link data structures together via edges, allowing for complex queries and data retrieval.

+??? note "technical note"
-It shall be noted that those 'special tokens' do not exist in the original documents stored in `MongoDB`.
-They are defined by the graph API to establish the relationships between the data structures.
+      These special tokens do not exist in the original documents stored in MongoDB, but are defined by the graph API to establish the relationships between the data structures.

 ## Fuzzy Fetching

 Imagine we start with an upload with a known ID `<example_upload_id>`, and we want to find all entries that belong to this upload.
-How can we achieve this without knowing the exact entry IDs a priori?
+How can we achieve this without knowing the exact entry IDs?

-One can use the special key `*` to represent all entries under the upload.
+One can use the special key `*` to represent all entries under the upload as follows:
-Thus, all entries under the upload can be fetched as follows:

 ```json hl_lines="5"
 {